SocialBlade/socialblade-js/README.md

 ### API Information
 Our API allows you to take the power of the Social Blade website and integrate it directly into your internal systems.

-You gain access to the same public statistical information that is on the website along with our toplists, rankings, and more as we keep expanding it's features!
+You gain access to the same public statistical information that is on the website along with our toplists, rankings, and more as we keep expanding its features!
 [<img align="right" height="40px" src="https://cdn.t.pics/socialblade-get-started.png">](https://socialblade.com/business-api)

 ## Install